Skip to main content

 Costs in unfair and wrongful dismissal claims in the Employment Tribunals

-We always liaise closely with you at the outset of any instruction to agree on costs before undertaking any item of work.
+We will always liaise closely with you at the outset of any instruction to agree on costs before undertaking any item of work.

 It is important to us that you understand the upfront costs associated with our instruction.
 Employers should be aware that the normal rule in Employment Tribunals is that the parties bear their own costs regardless of the outcome.
 There are exceptions to this general rule where cases are brought unreasonably or where the conduct of the claim is unreasonable.